About First Phin First: Vietnamese Coffee in NYC

 First phin, first.

 We want to see Vietnamese coffee better represented in the world.
-Not as a novelty or hidden on page 4 of a menu, but front and center, where it belongs.
+Not hidden on page 4 of a menu, but front and center, where it belongs.
 We serve strong, flavorful Vietnamese coffee brewed the right way, using robusta beans sourced directly from Vietnam.

 What Makes Vietnamese Coffee Unique?